 Acuario de Sevilla

-Isla Magica features worlds that relate to Sevilla history of exploring the new world.
+Isla Magica features worlds that relate to Sevilla’s history of exploring the new world.
 You will find Puerto de Indias, Magic Water World with its Mayan remains, the door of America welcome to the new world and more.
 Isla Magica has live shows running throughout the day featuring both animals and actors.
-The roller coasters and water slides are what really draws the people in.
+The roller coasters and water slides are what really draw the people in.
 Some of the main rides are:

 - El Jaguar – The first inverted roller coaster in Spain.